mcknn/Portfolio/README.md

 A research paper on Thorstein Veblen and development economics can be found [here](https://github.com/mcknn/Portfolio/blob/master/pdf/McKann_final.pdf).

 Another one, this time on [ethics](https://github.com/mcknn/Portfolio/blob/master/pdf/EthicsPaperMcKann.pdf).
-I write this for a chemistry lab, of all things.
+I wrote this for a chemistry lab, of all things.
 As if there wasn't already plenty to do!